wolz-CODElife/docs-hedera-local-node/README.md

   - **accounts:** Lists the private keys of the generated accounts.
 These keys are used to sign transactions in your local network.
   - **chainId:** Sets the chain ID for the local network.
 For Hedera Local Node, use `298`.

-> ### 🚨 Note
+> [!NOTE]
 > Generated accounts are 3 types (ECDSA, Alias ECDSA and ED25519).
 All of them are usable via HederaSDK.
-Only Alias ECDSA accounts can be imported into wallet like Metamask or used in ethers.
+Only Alias ECDSA accounts can be imported into a wallet like Metamask or used in ethers.
 >
 > Read more about [developer mode here](https://github.com/hashgraph/hedera-json-rpc-relay/blob/main/docs/dev-mode.md)